TimothyAllman/MyPortfolioWebsite/README.md

-# JuliaTutorialsTemplate
+# MyPortfolioWebsite

-See <http://rikhuijzer.github.io/JuliaTutorialsTemplate/> for more information.
+See <http://rikhuijzer.github.io/MyPortfolioWebsite/> for more information.